jheth/bundler-presentation/slides/slideA.md

 * Cause: Bundler installs to the default system location.
 * Solution: Run bundle install with the --path argument.

-!SLIDE bullets incremental transition=fade
+!SLIDE incremental transition=fade

-# Resolving Common Errors #
+# Resolving Common Errors

-* Error: Rake version is conflicting with an already loaded version.
+* Error: "You have already activated rake 0.9.2, but your Gemfile requires rake 0.8.7.
+Using bundle exec may solve this."
-* Reason: The system Rake is conflicting with the local Rake that bundler installed.
+* Reason: The system Rake (`gem list`) is conflicting with Rake that bundler installed (`bundle list`).
-* Solution:: bundle exec [command]
+* Solution: bundle exec [command]

+!SLIDE splash

+# Questions #